 - No direct management of infrastructure – communicate intent-based policies with a centralized control plane

 - Policies normalized by, and are implemented where deemed appropriate by the control plane – note that this enforcement might be through distributed data planes, or in native cloud constructs.

 - “Ilities” designed in – reliability, availability, scalability, and maintainability.
 Just like cloud, Admins don’t need to attend to that, as it offers them no value.
 Ease of use (remember the iPhone?) is another key element here.
-Again, back to the point of cloud: benefits, not costs.
+Again, back to the point of cloud: benefits of security, not costs.

 - First, the gradual approach.
-Start with one aspect and in turn adopt others.
-In many cases, organizations will lead with a purely ops-oriented transition, only later following with cloud-centric policies, adoption of cloud constructs, and a cloud-native app architecture.
-In other cases it might be led by architecture.
+Start with one aspect and, in turn, adopt others.
+In many cases, organizations will lead with a purely ops-oriented transition, only later following with cloud-centric policies, adoption of cloud constructs, and cloud-native app architecture.
+In other cases, it might be led by architecture.
 Often, the justification for a phased approach is around skill sets and training.
 There’s a shallower learning curve, but also a more gradual realization of benefits.

 My conclusion?
 Technologies ready for widespread adoption minimize overhead while maximizing utility.
-Reducing cost and increasing benefit.
+Reducing cost and increasing the benefit of cloud security.
 We’ve been there with the infrastructure that supports our apps – now it’s time for us to get there with the tech that secures them.

-If you’d like to learn more about our approach to enable cloud-first network security, attend our 2.9 launch webinar on Sept 14th.
-Registration is open here.
+If you’d like to learn more about our approach to enable cloud-first network security, check out our 2.9 launch webinar – Multicloud security in 5 minutes here.